-The work I make is connected to rural culture.
-I make drawings and prints that record objects belonging to a rural environment in an ecology of transition.
-I grew up in the farmlands of Southern Ontario when big tobacco agribusiness was at its peak.
-Communities changed rapidly as small farms adapted to industrialization agriculture.
-Transformation and adaptation, for good or bad, made a permanent impression on me.
+The work I make is connected to rural landscape and culture.
+I grew up in a farming community at a time when the model of big agribusiness was rising.
+The affected rural communities changed rapidly as small family farms adapted to industrialized agriculture.
+Transformation, for good or bad, made a permanent impression on me.

 The subjects of my work are caught in a state of transition.
 Images begin with a natural form and once the piece has been started I am only really concerned with how its physical state progresses.
 I allow myself many failures, then explore the unintended consequences.
 Often the by-product of initial attempts contains profound meaning and navigating the passages can be more significant than the finalized state.